 She loves salt…he’s just plain salty.
 Welcome to Our Salty Kitchen!

-Cameron is a sarcastic, IPA-drinking photographer and photo editor.
-Obviously he takes all of the *good* photos you see featured on OSK.
-He’s also lead dishwasher-emptier and chief trasher-taker-outer.
+Cameron is a sarcastic, IPA-drinking professional photographer and photo editor.
+He’s obsessed with cameras and film and probably requires an intervention.
+He takes all of the *really* good photos you see on OSK, and he’s also lead dishwasher-emptier and chief trash-taker-outer.

 Easy + Seasonal + Whole Foods

-Our approach to food is simple – delicious doesn’t need to be complicated.
-There is a misconception that recipes developed from real, whole foods are fussy, expensive, and even a bit pretentious.
-We’d like to bring the “real” back into real foods!
-Delicious, approachable, easy, and affordable recipes made from real, whole foods are on our table every day, and we know they can be on yours too.
+There is a misconception that whole foods are fussy, expensive, and time-consuming.
+And to that, we say “NOPE!”
+Delicious, fast, easy, and affordable recipes made from real foods are on our table every day, and we know they can be on yours too.